oscaracena/pygattlib/README.md

     $ sudo apt-get update
     $ sudo apt-get install python-gattlib

+You can install for Python3 too (Debian package is called `python3-gattlib`).

 Compiling from source
 ---------------------

-You should install the needed packages, which are described on DEPENDS file:
+You should install the needed packages, which are described on `DEPENDS` file.
+Take special care about versions: libbluetooth-dev should be 4.101 or greater.
+Then, just type:

-    $ sudo apt-get install $(cat DEPENDS)

-And then, just type:

     $ make
     [...]

+If you want to compile for Python 3, you need to:

+    $ make PYTHON_VER=3

+Then, to install, just:

     $ make install